swimmingbrain/chingumat-e/README.md

 This wasn't just a simple costume.
 As Chingu made the capybara suit, something magical happened.
 Neko's essence, full of rhythm and warmth, awakened with it.
 This time, stronger and clearer than ever.

-Now, as **Chingubara, the chat in a capybara costume**, Chingu dances not just for joy but to honor Neko's memory.
+Now, as **Chingubara, the cat in a capybara costume**, Chingu dances not just for joy but to honor Neko's memory.
 Chingubara's mission is to keep the music alive, seeking partners to join in the rhythm and ensure that **no one has to dance alone**, just as Neko once did for Chingu.

 ### The Legend Grows